dauten/networks/README.md

 # networks
-compile both files with gcc.
-the executables should be named differently run 'serverout <PORT #>' then run 'clientout <PORT #>' clientout then wait for you to input IP of target
+compile the files by running 'make' this will output serverout which should be ran first, and clientout which is to be run afterwards made in c on archlinux, no other software should be needed.